Got $1? $5? $100? $500? Here’s How to Start Investing on Any Budget

 If you have $5 to spare…

-Here’s how it works: When you sign up with the SEC-registered investment adviser (that means your money will be safe), you’ll gain access to more than 30 investment options.
+Here’s how it works: When you sign up with the SEC-registered investment adviser, you’ll gain access to more than 30 investment options.

 If you don’t know where to start or already feel overwhelmed, Stash will walk you through the process with personalized assistance.
 It even defines any financial jargon.
-You’ll buy fractional shares, which basically means you can pick and choose what you can afford to invest — and not what a whole share actually costs.
+You’ll buy fractional shares, which basically means you can pick and choose whatever dollar amount you can afford to invest — and not what a whole share actually costs.

-Your first three months are free.
+Your first month is free.
 After that, you’ll pay $1 per month, though if you build a portfolio of more than $5,000, you’ll be charged 0.25% per year.

 It all starts with $5.
 And by clicking here to get your $5 bonus.